fferflo/einx/docs/source/gettingstarted/tutorial_neuralnetworks.rst

     spatial_mix2    = einn.Linear("b [s2->s...] c", s=(64, 64))
     patch_embed     = einn.Linear("b (s [s2->])... [c1->c2]", s2=4, c2=64)

 **einn.Dropout** implements a stochastic dropout.
-The first parameter specifies the shape of the mask in Einstein notation that is applied to the input tensor.
+The first parameter specifies the shape of the mask in einx notation that is applied to the input tensor.

 ..  code::